 I first went to Dominica in 2000 to work for an online gold brokerage that was locating there because of Dominica’s financial privacy regulations, which at that time were among the most civilised in the world.
 When I arrived the first people I knew were expats in the offshore finance industry.
 I was taken aback by their negative comments toward Dominica and Dominicans, and frankly I found them indefensibly rude and condescending.
 For example, they would often say how they couldn’t wait to fly off for a weekend somewhere else, whereas I would find myself happily spending month after month in my fascinating new country without the slightest desire to go anywhere else.

-I lived there pretty solidly for three years, and fell in love not only with the woman would I would eventually marry, but also this beautiful place at which I felt at home, and its quirky, independently-minded (if occasionally somewhat quarrelsome) people.
+I lived there pretty solidly for three years, and fell in love with this beautiful place at which I felt at home, and its quirky, independently-minded (if occasionally somewhat quarrelsome) people.

-In the years afterwards we spent more time in the U.S. for family reasons, but we’ve travelled back and forth often, trying not to be away for longer than a few months at a time, especially to ensure that our son felt at home in Dominica.
+In the years afterwards I spent more time in the U.S. for family reasons, but I’ve travelled back and forth often, trying not to be away for longer than a few months at a time, especially to ensure that my youngest son (whose mother is Dominican) felt at home there.

 Many Dominicans are very passionate about politics, and among my friends are both steadfast supporters of the government and those who bitterly oppose it.
 I’m nonpartisan, and focus more on which policies are most conducive to promoting economic development in Dominica.
 I do wish that both sides of Dominica’s political divide would tone down their rhetoric and focus on policy, but I suppose strong words are part of the nature of politics in a land with passionate people.